lkrms/pretty-php/docs/Rules.md

 Assignment operators are aligned unless `MaxAssignmentPadding` is not `null` and would be exceeded.

 In arrays and `match` expressions, `=>` delimiters are aligned unless `MaxDoubleArrowColumn` is not `null`, in which case any found in subsequent columns are excluded from consideration.

+Alignment is achieved by:

+- calculating the difference between the current and desired output columns of each token
+- applying it to the `Padding` of the token

 ### `HangingIndentation` (2)